rnagear/miRNA-reference/README.md

 via a selection of classification algorithms.

 This repository contains the script used to process the input data into a single R list object.
+Note that execution of this script will require the source databases to be separately obtained from the sources indicated above.
+The required directory structure for the location of the source files is indicates in the `fread` statements in the script where the source files are read.
+Further information is provided in comments in the script.

 Also contained are flat text files derived from sets of validated miRNA:target gene interactions consisting of:
   * the complete collection of validated interactions including the source of the experimental data